guilhermeappel/cnab-importer-challenge/README.md

 ## Live example

-The front-end application is deployed at: https://cnab-importer.herokuapp.com/ The back-end application is deployed at: https://cnab-importer-api.herokuapp.com/api/
+The front-end application is deployed at: https://cnab-importer.herokuapp.com/

+The back-end application is deployed at: https://cnab-importer-api.herokuapp.com/api/

-PS¹: Swagger available through https://cnab-importer-api.herokuapp.com/swagger/
+- PS¹: Swagger Docs available through https://cnab-importer-api.herokuapp.com/swagger/

-PS²: It runs a Heroku PostgreSQL Database deployed on Heroku.
+- PS²: It runs a Heroku PostgreSQL Database deployed on Heroku.